 Productivity is also crucial in determining long-term growth rates of an economy.
 In other words, stronger productivity growth leads to stronger GDP growth.
 This, in turn, increases tax revenues and lowers government budget deficits.
 Of course, lower productivity growth results in the opposite: lower GDP growth and higher budget deficits.

 Historically, UK labour productivity has grown by around 2% per year but since the 2008/2009 recession it has stagnated.
-Despite some indications of a pick-up in growth in 2015, a weak end to the year meant that productivity at the beginning of 2016 was roughly at the same level as it was almost eight years earlier (the pre-recession peak level).
+The level of labour productivity in Q2 2017 was still 0.5% below what it was over nine years earlier in Q4 2007 (the pre-recession peak level).
+In Q2 2017, productivity was unchanged on a year earlier.

 In July 2015, the Government published its 15-point productivity plan: Fixing the foundations: Creating a more prosperous nation.
 The plan aims to improve the UK’s transport and digital infrastructure, increase investment in the economy, enhance the skills of the workforce, build more houses, move people off welfare and into work, encourage exports, and rebalance economy away from London.

 London has the highest levels of productivity, by some margin, of any region or country in the UK.
-Northern Ireland has the lowest.
+Wales and Northern Ireland have the lowest.

-International comparisons of labour productivity show that the UK is ranked sixth among the G7 countries, with Germany top and Japan bottom.
-In 2014, UK productivity was 18 percentage points below the rest of the G7 average, the widest productivity gap since at least 1991 (when the data series began).
+International comparisons of labour productivity show that the UK was ranked fifth of the G7 countries, with Germany top and Japan bottom.
+In 2015, UK productivity was 19 percentage points below the rest of the G7 average, the same productivity gap as in 2014 and the largest since at least 1995 when the ONS data series began.
+Since 2007, only Italy has seen weaker productivity growth than the UK among G7 countries.